-- 2.14 According to the 2011 Census there were around 43,200 households in West Oxfordshire, an increase of 5,200 since 2001.
-Most of this growth has taken place at Witney and Carterton through major new housing developments including Madley Park and Shilton Park. - 2.15 Levels of owner-occupation have increased since 2001 and at 69.7%, sit above the county, regional and national averages.
-In keeping with national trends, the proportion of people renting privately has increased since 2001 although at 16.6% remains below the county, regional and national averages.
+- 2.14 According to the 2011 Census there were around 43,200 households in West Oxfordshire, an increase of 4,800 since 2001.
+Most of this growth has taken place at Witney and Carterton through major new housing developments including Madley Park and Shilton Park. - 2.15 Levels of owner-occupation have increased since 2001 and at 69.7%6, sit above the county, regional and national averages.
+In keeping with national trends, the proportion of people renting privately has increased since 2001 although at 16.6%7 remains below the county, regional and national averages.
 Levels of private renting are particularly strong in Carterton. - 2.16 In terms of the type of housing available, the District is dominated by a high proportion of detached properties which comprise almost 35% of the total housing stock, followed by semi-detached (32%) and terraced properties (23%).
 The proportion of flats/maisonettes available at just over 10% is lower than any other Oxfordshire authority.
-The majority of flats are located in Chipping Norton, Witney and Carterton. - 2.17 In terms of house sizes, West Oxfordshire is characterised by a reasonable balance of property sizes as follows: - 6.8% 5 or more bedrooms - 20% 4 bedrooms - 40.8% 3 bedrooms - 24.9% 2 bedrooms - 7.3% 1 bedroom - 2.18 In terms of housing affordability, as a desirable area to live, house prices in West Oxfordshire are above the national average although remain below the county average, which is skewed by very high prices in Oxford City and South Oxfordshire in particular. - 2.19 In 2011, the housing affordability ratio for West Oxfordshire, which shows the relationship between house prices and income, was 9.89, higher than both the regional average (8.19) and the national average (6.57) and second only to Oxford City (10.0).
-This means that even the cheapest properties in West Oxfordshire are almost 10 times the lowest income.
-There are currently around 870 households on the waiting list for affordable housing.
+The majority of flats are located in Chipping Norton, Witney and Carterton. - 2.17 In terms of house sizes, West Oxfordshire is characterised by a reasonable balance of property sizes as follows: - 6.8% 5 or more bedrooms - 20% 4 bedrooms - 40.8% 3 bedrooms - 24.9% 2 bedrooms - 7.3% I bedroom - 2.18 In terms of housing affordability house prices in West Oxfordshire are above the national average and this reflects its location in a desirable and relatively prosperous County.
+Prices in West Oxfordshire remain below the county average, which is skewed by very high prices in Oxford City and South Oxfordshire in particular. - 2.19 The housing affordability ratio shows the relationship between house prices and income.
+In 2015 the ratio for West Oxfordshire was 10.35, considerably higher than the national average (7) and only slightly lower than Oxford City (11.56).
+This means that even the cheapest properties in West Oxfordshire are around 10 times the lowest incomes.
+As of 1st April 2015 there were around 1,440 households on the waiting list for affordable housing.